Planning your next diving trip? These are the best dive sites in the world.

 Visibility: Up to 30 meters

 Manta Reef in Tofo, Mozambique is one of the best dive sites in the world.
-While it is also a beautiful fishing village, the main draw to Manta Reef is the amazing marine animals.
+While it is also a beautiful fishing village, the unique marine animals are the main draw to Manta Reef.
 Named for the humungous mantas that you’ll see, this is a truly unique experience.
-Swim side by side with these giants that reach up to six meters across and watch for the smaller fish that attach themselves to feed on parasites.
-There are great schools of fish, huge shoals of tuna, and many different types of sharks that can be seen while diving.
+Swim with these giants that reach up to six meters across and watch for the smaller fish that attach themselves to feed on parasites.
+There are large schools of fish, massive shoals of tuna, and many different types of sharks.

 Dive Site: Blue Hole